Foot drill: Origins of modern drill in the U.S. Military

 United States military drill originated in 1778, as part of a training program implemented by Baron Friedrich von Steuben to improve the discipline and organisation of soldiers serving in the Continental Army.
 The following year Baron von Steuben, by then a Major General and the Inspector General of the Continental Army, wrote the Army's first field manual, "The Regulations for the Order and Discipline of the Troops of the United States", which has come to be more commonly known as the "Blue Book".
 The methods of drill that von Steuben initiated remained largely unchanged between their inception and the time of the American Civil War.
 One major change to come about since that time is that troops now march at a cadence of 120 steps per minute, instead of the original 76 steps per minute at the time of the American Revolution.

 The stated aim of drill is to "enable a commander or noncommissioned officer to move his unit from one place to another in an orderly manner; to aid in disciplinary training by instilling habits of precision and response to the leader’s orders; and to provide for the development of all soldiers in the practice of commanding troops."

 Between branches of the military, as well as between the military forces of various countries, the methods of drill will vary.
 In the United States Armed Forces, the basis of drill procedures can be traced to von Steuben's "Blue Book".

 Drill in the modern day

 Drill today is used as a teaching tool for instilling discipline into new recruits in armies the world over, although style and diligence varies from nation to nation.
 Some of the most famous drill in the world remains that of the Guards Division.

 Drill is most commonly seen at ceremonial and public functions and has evolved into something of an art-form.
 Many nations have dedicated Drill Teams, although the Guards Division, faithful to the history of Foot Drill, remain full service combat infantry.

-Drill is also used in modern combat by small units and individuals.

-Individual and crew served weapons are operated using various drills, to load, unload, clear stoppages and undertake other standardised operations.
-Repetition of these drills increase the speed that operations can be undertaken and increase the chance of success in difficult conditions.

-Small units use drills - such as Immediate Action Drills (IADs) as reactions to events or commands.
-Examples of such drills are contact drills, counter ambush drills, instant ambush and the like.
-These drills are typically initiated by members of the unit when some event occurs, rather than on the command the unit commander: e.g. a scout might initiate a contact drill on sighting an enemy - their unit will react as per the drill without any further orders.

-These drills allow the unit to react to a situation instantly and to fight until the commander is able to begin issuing commands.